dtudk/pythonsupport-page/docs/faqs/FAQS.rst

 ==========================

-Can i use virutal environments with VS Code?
+Can I use virtual environments with VS Code?
 """"""""""""""""""""""""""""""""""""""""""""

    This is particularly tricky configuration since it depends